sempiedram/ACP1/analysis3.md

 Which is rather big, but it's the core of the evaluation of arithmetic expressions.

+## Arithmetic operation: Evaluation of the postfix expression

+This part of the process is where the evaluation of the expression actually happens.
+The evaluation is done using the previously created "postfix expression" which should be equivalent to the original expression.
+The postfix expression is guaranteed to have only valid numbers in binary, and valid operations (although, there could be a mismatch between operations and number of operands).

+This evaluation process requires the use of a "operand stack", which is where the operands are placed and taken from as each token in the expression is read.

+The algorithm is basically:

+	operands stack = empty stack
+	for every token in the postfix expression {
+		if token is number {
+			place it in the stack
+		} else {
+			; The token is an operation.

+			; n is the number of operands the operation needs (1, or 2) take n operands from the stack

+			do operation
+			push result into the stack
+		}
+	}
+	return the last operand in the stack as the final result

+At the end of this algorithm, the stack should have exactly one operand left, which is the value of the whole expression.
+If there is either no operands left (the expression was empty), or multiple operands (the expression was malformed, such as: "5 5 + 3"), then an error should be raised saying so.

+Another error that can happen is that an operation requires n operands, but there are less than n operands in the stack.
+This should be properly detected, and displayed.

 # Processing: Command

 A command is an expression that starts with a '#' (called the "command identification character").
 After that character, the first token (e.g. in "#about", that is turned into "# about" after preprocessing, the next token after the '#' is "about") is called the "command name" or simply "command".
 The "command name" determines what should be done.